-Colour is something which most people recognise and can identify with little or no effort.
-It’s value in quickly and accurately identifying suspect people or vehicles is often critical, and it forms an important part of evidential material.
-Unfortunately, when using video surveillance, colour fidelity decreases as light levels fall, and in many cases colour information is discarded once illumination is low.
+Colour is something that most people recognise and can identify with little or no effort.
+Its value in quickly and accurately identifying suspect people or vehicles is often critical, and it forms an important part of evidential material.
+Unfortunately, when using video surveillance, colour fidelity decreases as light levels fall, and in many cases, colour information is discarded once illumination is low.

 Many cameras default to monochrome operations as the ambient illumination decreases, and when additional lighting such as infrared lamps is used, images lose all colour detail.
 While the images might be crisp and clean, the advantage of using colour information is lost.
 In such circumstances, a red jacket will appear as grey, as will a blue, green, brown or grey jacket!